Isotropy statistics of CMB hot and cold spots: Estimators

+can help us to study the nature of placement of spots on the CMB sphere.
 These are known as the shape and strength parameters, respectively.
-The shape parameter describes the arrangement of spots on the sphere, in terms of girdling ($\gamma^{(s)}<1$) as opposed to clustering ($\gamma^{(s)}>1$) and transitions between the two types of distributions ($\gamma^{(s)}\to1$).
-The strength parameter quantifies the extent of non-uniformity, and hence if each of the three eigenvalues $=1/3$, then the distribution of spots is absolutely uniform or isotropic ($\zeta^{(s)}=0$).

-We present the ranges of these estimators and associated interpretations in table \ref{table_estim}.
-This table may be helpful as a quick reference to categorise the ways in which hot and cold spots may be placed on the celestial sphere of the CMB.
+By definition both these parameters take positive values.
+The shape parameter describes the arrangement of spots on the sphere, in terms of girdling ($\gamma^{(s)}<1$) as opposed to clustering ($\gamma^{(s)}>1$) and transitions ($\gamma^{(s)}\to1$) between these two shapes of arrangement.
+The strength parameter quantifies the degree of non-uniformity, starting from a value of zero which corresponds to the case when each of the three eigenvalues are equal to $1/3$ and the distribution of spots is absolutely uniform or isotropic.
+We present the ranges of values of these estimators and associated interpretations in Table \ref{table_estim}.
+This table may be helpful as a quick reference to categorise the ways in which hot and cold spots are placed on the celestial sphere of the CMB.

-Further, we show the probability distributions of values of these estimators, for separate hot and cold spot orientation matrices, from $10^4$ full sky isotropic Gaussian random realisations of the pure CMB using the $\Lambda CDM$ concordance model best fitted to Planck 2018 data \citep{refId0}.
-These are presented in figure \ref{estim_dist}.
+Further, to estimate the distributions of values of these estimators, we obtain $10^4$ full sky statistically isotropic Gaussian random realisations of the pure CMB using the $\Lambda CDM$ concordance model based on the Planck 2018 best-fit theoretical angular power spectrum \citep{pl2018}.
+All pure CMB maps are at a HEALPix \citep{2005ApJ...622..759G} resolution of $n_{side}=16$ with $\ell_{max}=32$.
+We identify the hot and cold spots of the pure CMB maps with the help of the HEALPix F90 facility called `hotspot'.
+The probability densities of isotropy estimators for these full sky pure CMB maps are shown in Figure \ref{estim_dist}.

-From the left panel of figure \ref{estim_dist}, we see that pure CMB realisations exhibit a wide range of values of $\gamma^{(s)}$.
-Probability densities of shapes of placements of hot and cold spots behave similarly.
-From the right panel of figure \ref{estim_dist}, we see that probability density functions of strengths of non-uniformity of both hot and cold spots are similar in behaviour.
+From the left panel of Figure \ref{estim_dist}, we see that pure CMB realisations exhibit a wide range of values of the shape parameter ($\gamma^{(s)}$) and the probability densities of $\gamma^{(s)}$ for both hot and cold spot placements behave similarly.
+From the right panel of Figure \ref{estim_dist}, we see that probability density functions of strengths of non-uniformity ($\zeta^{(s)}$) of both hot and cold spots are also similar in behaviour as expected.